Insight Into Canada's Banking Industry: Canadian Banking Statistics

 Ultimately, with the overall satisfaction of 92% and high usage of ABM banking in Canada, we can safely assume they won’t be going away soon.

-In 2020, 476 million transactions were recorded at bank-owned ABMs in Canada.
+In 2020, more than 476 million transactions are recorded at bank-owned ABMs in Canada.

 (Canadian Bankers Association)

-Besides ABM transactions, in 2019, the six largest banks recorded 598 million online banking transactions and 784 million mobile banking transactions.
+Besides ABM transactions, the six largest banks recorded 598 million online banking transactions and 784 million mobile banking transactions.

 The big six banks hold 73% of the total residential mortgage debt.